apache/causeway-site/content/applib-guide/how-tos/how-to-03-025-How-to-specify-an-autocomplete-for-an-action-parameter.md

         ....
     }

-> Note
-The [@AutoComplete](../reference/recognized-annotations/AutoComplete.html) allows autocomplete functionality to be associated with the domain type (eg `Product` in the example above).
+> The [@AutoComplete](../reference/recognized-annotations/AutoComplete.html) also allows autocomplete functionality to be associated with the domain type (eg `Product` in the example above).
 If both are present, then the per-parameter autocomplete takes preference.